uholeschak/ediabaslib/docs/Page_specification.md

 # Defining pages for _Deep OBD for BMW and VAG_
 Each page (tab) is defined in a single XML (`*.ccpage`) file.
 A general documentation of all XML tags could be found in the `BmwDeepObd.xsd` file.
-The documentation will be displayed in the XML editor when the `.xsd` is added as `xs:shema` in the XML file.
+The documentation will be displayed in the XML editor when the `.xsd` is added as a schema instance reference in the XML file.
 Table of contents:
 * [Simple jobs](#simple-jobs)
 * [Reading errors](#reading-errors)